madetech/handbook/guides/process/support/epics.md

 4. [ ] The customer is aware of what is needed of them
 5. [ ] Record your time in Harvest in half-day increments
 6. [ ] Keep the Customer Roadmap Trello board accurate
+7. [ ] Deliver that feature to production

 ## 1. Planning the next Epic